Non-commercial foraging is allowed at the Public Conservation Areas.

 What does it cost?
-CLC suggests a $25 Conservation Friend donation to offset the costs of managing the Foraging Permit Program.
+CLC suggests a $25 Conservation Friend donation to support maintenance of the Public Conservation Areas.

 Where can I forage?
-Foraging is permitted at all Public Conservation Areas upon securing a permit.
+Foraging is permitted at all Public Conservation Areas.

 What can I forage?
 Foods such as plants, wild edible mushrooms, fruits, nuts, medicinal plants and fungi; as well as flowers and greenery.
 Due to population declines from overharvesting, foragers MAY NOT harvest wild leeks (ramps), American Ginseng, and Goldenseal.